7 Foundational, Insight-Led Customer Journeys for Every Lifecycle Stage

 1. Lead generation

 Lead generation can take many forms.
-At Lexer, our favourite high-powered lead generation strategy is targeted sweepstakes campaigns.
+At Lexer, our favorite high-powered lead generation strategy is targeted sweepstakes campaigns.

 When done right, sweepstakes are one of the most effective approaches to lead generation, because they not only capture email sign-ups from high-quality prospects for future marketing but also serve the secondary purpose of re-engaging opted-out or disengaged email customers, all while driving quality traffic to your site.